iotaledger/susee-streams-poc/test/README.md

                      Initialization count:  0
 ```

-The *IOTA-Bridge* also logs every data package that is transferred.
+The *IOTA Bridge* also logs every data package that is transferred.
 Regarding absolute length of transferred binary packages
-only take the *IOTA-Bridge* log into account as these are the correct package sizes. *Sensor* and *Management-Console* only
+only take the *IOTA Bridge* log into account as these are the correct package sizes. *Sensor* and *Management-Console* only
 log the sizes of the tangle-message-payload:
 ```bash
 [INFO  iota_bridge] Handling request from client address 127.0.0.1:43212 - URI: /message?addr=fed80116a0d8c9d0c661ef7bbaa26d581b039c7481d243f3b6ca1b308d4495afa26af3e10009f5af:132369f378d7b97973f7d831